 These Dietitian-approved carrot cake pancakes are not only delicious (and kid-approved) but also super nutritious, filling and perfect for toastable leftovers!

 There isn’t a weekend morning that goes by in our household that doesn’t include pancakes, waffles or French toast.
 We love them!
 We usually top them with Greek or coconut yogurt, berries and maple syrup—yum!
 What’s important to me as a dietitian mom is that my kids fill their tummies with nutrient-dense foods first, so when I make things like pancakes, I try my best to pack in as much nutrition as possible, without compromising taste (because that’s just as important!).
+This recipe also includes homemade oat flour, which is both economical and nutritious!

 We practice the Division of Responsibility in Feeding over here, which means that I am responsible for the what’s, when’s and where’s of feeding and let my kids choose whether they eat and how much they eat at mealtimes.
 With this recipe, I don’t usually have to worry about my kids leaving much on their plates – these pancakes vanish pretty quickly!